macharia-14/Web-Scrapper/Functinality_Doc.md

 ## Overall Completeness Estimate: 70%

 The project has a strong backend foundation with comprehensive tracking and basic analytics.
-Site management and alerting features are partially implemented but need further development.
+Site management and alerting features are partially implemented but require further development.
 The frontend is minimal and requires significant enhancement to provide a full user experience.
 Leads generation functionality is mostly absent and requires substantial development.

 ---

 ## Summary and Recommendations

-- Focus on completing alert evaluation and notification features to enable proactive monitoring.
+- Completion of alert evaluation and notification features is recommended to enable proactive monitoring.
-- Improve analytics accuracy and frontend visualization for actionable insights.
+- Analytics accuracy and frontend visualization should be improved for actionable insights.
-- Implement site update and alert management APIs and UI.
+- Site update and alert management APIs and UI should be implemented.
-- Enhance frontend with a modern framework and user authentication.
+- Frontend enhancement with a modern framework and user authentication is advised.
-- Add security features like rate limiting and input validation.
+- Security features such as rate limiting and input validation should be added.
-- Develop leads generation features including capture, management, and integration.
+- Leads generation features including capture, management, and integration should be developed.
-- Document export functionality and ensure error handling/logging throughout.
+- Export functionality should be documented and error handling/logging ensured throughout.